rico-patrick/Calculatorv0.1/README.md

 ## Acknowledgments

 * A big Thanks to [Crossroads Team](https://www.youtube.com/c/Crossroadstalk/featured).
-Because of them this project is accomplished.
+Because of them, this project was accomplished.
-* Thankyou [Nikhil Kilivayil](https://in.linkedin.com/in/nikhilkilivayil) Sir for supporting us.....